shopcanal/e2e-tests/README.md

 run the changes when referenced from another repo, and the internal `test.yml` action will also run them automatically.

-However, making changes to index.js (the runner for the exposed Github Action) necessitates running `yarn package` to compile the changes using `@vercel/ncc`.
+However, making changes to `index.ts` (the runner for the exposed Github Action) necessitates running `yarn package` to compile the changes using `@vercel/ncc`.
 It's done for you via a Husky hook, but can be run manually to be sure.
 Resulting code lands in `dist/` and should be committed with your other changes.